 The TPC itself cannot lobby.
 In the early 1990s a spin-off group calling itself the Texas Pharmacy Practice Coalition, composed of lobbyists and other representatives from the professional and trade association member organizations, began meeting quarterly prior to Congress meetings.

-In 1995, the Joint Committee on Internship Programs formed to address statewide internship issues.
+In 1995, the Texas Consortium on Experiential Programs formed to address statewide internship issues.
 This group also meets in conjunction with TPC meetings, and reports to the Congress on its activities.

 Annual dues from each member organization support the activities of the Congress.